 Accounting and technology job skills can go hand in hand.
 The use of a number of finance-specific software programs, such as Hyperion and QuickBooks, is a given in your role.
 And cloud computing is becoming increasingly popular at many organizations and accounting firms.

-Some other examples of in-demand accounting technology skills, according to Robert Half's latest Salary Guide:
+Some other examples of in-demand accounting technology skills are:

 - Advanced Excel ability